 An online wallet service for Bitcoin and other crypto-currencies CoinWallet was forced to shut down its operations by May 1, 2016, after an ugly data breach incident that transpired on April 6, 2016.

 This is the Fourth Bitcoin platform in the past month to get knocked out by a cyber-attack in a row, and the fourth one to shut down operations.
-Last month, Bitcoin startup Coinkite Inc also announced quitting their operation due to never ending DDoS attacks on their servers.
+Last month, Bitcoin startup Coinkite Inc also announced quitting their operation due to never-ending DDoS attacks on their servers.

 The Coin Wallet team is said to have recognized the cause of the attack, which is allegedly a fresh service update to add new features.
-This new function permitted user input, which backfired cause of lack of filtering.
+This new function permitted user input, which backfired cause of a lack of filtering.
 The attacker deceptively added some nasty code to this input field, which after server execution activated a vindictive database call that viciously manipulated the service.